👀 Solink Secure Summit ’25 now sold out.

 Hidden and non-intrusive

-Because it uses existing smart cameras, the integration of people-counting is invisible to customers, providing an unobtrusive shopping experience.
+Because it uses existing cameras, the integration of people-counting is invisible to customers, providing an unobtrusive shopping experience.

 Automated data on the Solink Dashboard